timwaters/mapwarper/README_API.md

 |                    | bbox	              | a comma-separated string of latitude and longitude coordinates   | a rectangle delineating the geographic footprint of the layer 		|     |
 |                    | created_at		       | date, time, & time zone 	|		when the layer was created in the system		|    |

-If not found, the following response will be returned (when using format=json).
+If not found, the request will return the following response (when using format=json).

 | Status          | Response   |
 | -------------   | ---------- |